Pylons/pyramid/docs/designdefense.rst

 The ZCA API is quirky: we've tried to make it at least slightly nicer by disusing it for common registrations and lookups such as unnamed utilities.
 Some places it's used unabashedly, and will be forever.
-We know it's a bit quirky, but it's also useful and fundamentally understandable if you take the time to do some reading about it.
+We know it's quirky, but it's also useful and fundamentally understandable if you take the time to do some reading about it.

 .. _zcml_encouragement: